rajasoun/dev-box/guides/GIT-Guide.md

 git pull --rebase
 git push origin master

-git reset --hard <commit_id> # To Delete commits from remote git reset --hard HEAD~1 # To Delete From Local git commit --amend -m "New message here" #To Update Message Added
+git reset --hard <commit_id> # To Delete commits from remote or Reset Master To The Commit git reset --hard HEAD~1 # To Delete From Local or Reset local to one commmit before git commit --amend -m "New message here" #To Update Message Added
 ```